emilyjspencer/checklist/JavaEcosystem.md

    * in multi-threading, how can we ensure that a resource isn't used by multiple threads simultaneously

  * what's the diference between an array and Vector
+* HttpServletResponse
+* FilterChain
+* ResponseEntity
+* how to specify which endpoints don't require user authentication
+* how to implement different roles in spring boot aka authorization
  * what is multi-threading
  * what data structures are fifos
  * what data structures are lifos